ybobkova/grunt-docu-examples-tester/README.md

 });
 ```

-2. The test template should contain lines /*beginning of the example*/ and /*end of the example*/, so that the tasks can paste and parse an example correctly.
+* The test template should contain lines `/* beginning of the example */` and `/* end of the example */`, so that the tasks can paste and parse an example correctly.

 And the replaced test would look like this: